Closed hierarchies and non-equilibirum steady states of driven systems: Summary

-{\it Summary:} We presented a class of non equilibrium quantum processes that correspond to closed hierarchies of evolution equations, and can thus be studied numerically efficiently.
+We presented a class of non equilibrium quantum processes that correspond to closed hierarchies of evolution equations, and can thus be studied numerically efficiently.
 We have used this idea to explore non-equllibrium generation of currents and approach to steady states.
-We remark that the resulting states may also be viewed as Floquet states, and we have thus supplied a particular way of engineering such states, that may be of interest in the context of topological Floquet states\cite{kitagawa2010topological,lindner2011floquet,gu2011floquet}.
+We remark that the resulting states may also be viewed as Floquet states, and we have thus supplied a particular way of engineering such states, that may be of interest in the context of topological Floquet states\cite{kitagawa2010topological,lindner2011floquet,gu2011floquet} and generation of topological states via dissipation \cite{diehl2011topology}.
 Moreover, the energy distribution $\Phi_k$ should be studied further: one can hope to test the resulting highly excited current carrying steady states in a variety of settings from cold atoms to mesoscopic systems and spin chains.
-We emphasize that our result does not rely on integrability that has been used in studies of dissipative spin chains, and is available for periodically driven fermion systems that do not correspond to spin chains, including higher dimensional systems.
+We emphasize that our result does not rely on integrability in the sense of Bethe Anzats that is useful in one dimension and has been used in studies of dissipative spin chains.
+Thus, our treatmentis available for periodically driven fermion systems that do not correspond to spin chains, and most importantly, to higher dimensional systems.

-\textbf{Acknowledgement} It is a pleasure to thank E. Altman, T. Hughes and E. Kolomeisky for insightful discussions, as well as useful suggestions by J. Avron and L. Vidmar.
+\textbf{Acknowledgement} It is a pleasure to thank E. Altman, T. Hughes, E. Kolomeisky and KW Kim for insightful discussions, as well as useful suggestions by J. Avron and L. Vidmar.
 The work was supported by the NSF CAREER grant DMR-0956053.